 The perpetuation of the patriarchal demonization of Mary Magdalene continues to feed into the cultural idea that women's sexuality is sinful, that women's wealth and leadership is to be ignored and devalued, and that being in service to a man is the way for a woman to redeem herself.

 It is very clear that Mary Magdalene was of great importance in history due to her being the one person who was both witness to the crucifixion and resurrection of Jesus, and was also a primary financial supporter of Jesus's journeys and campaign.

 This leads us to a whole new perspective of Mary Magdalene as a wealthy benefactress: she was a women of influence, importance, wealth, healing abilities, business skills, and spiritual leadership.

 The Magdalene Today

-This goes to show how storytellers change history, and it's now time for us to reclaim the stories of women's spiritual leadership and sexual empowerment.
+It's now time for us to reclaim the stories of women's spiritual leadership and sexual empowerment.

 For thousands of year, Mary Magdalene's story has been warped to continue to persist the hateful social constructs of shaming women's sexuality, lives, and importance based solely upon the sinfulness of a women's body.

 Growing up I attended Catholic school for many years, and was a part of the first co-ed class to enter my Catholic high school, which for decades was all-boys prior.